jean0206/seleniumworkshop/README.md

         When he searches Universidad Ingeniería de Sistemas - Universidad Icesi And he posts a comment
         Then the post should be loaded
-        When he cliok on send a direct message button Then he sent a message
+        When he clicks on send a direct message button Then he sent a message

 You will have to use some of the following selectors